CPScript/Kitty-Tools/README.md

 ## ✨ Key Features

-- **Answer Retrieval System** - Obtain answers for any Kahoot quiz using Quiz ID or Game PIN
+- **Answer Retrieval System** - Obtain answers for any Kahoot quiz using Quiz ID
 - **Multi-bot Participation** - Create multiple automated quiz participants with configurable behaviors **NOTE; YOU CAN NOT USE THIS OPTION IN GITHUB CODESPACE**
 - **Cross-Platform Support** - Works on Windows, macOS, Linux, and Android (via Termux)
 - **Modern GUI Interface** - Sleek, intuitive graphical user interface with dark theme